hobg0blin/web-production-2/week12/exercise_1.md

 ## Likes & Comments Exercise

+Let one person write the code while the others give input.
+You can swap out after 5 minutes or so.

 To get started, in the starter code, `cd` into `exercise_1/` (to get to the top level of this folder, if you were in `form-starter-code`, you can just enter `cd ..`)

 - Start by trying to add and display “likes” to each message.